-Prosecution under the following sections of the Crimes Act 1900 may occur if you make a false statement or omit information in an application for an owner-builder permit:
+You may be prosecuted under the following sections of the Crimes Act 1900 if you falsely state or leave out information in an application for an owner-builder permit:

-Fair Trading offers a range of services that can help you avoid or resolve disputes with your contractors.
-Refer to the Resolving building disputes page on the Fair Trading website for more information or call 13 32 20.
+We offer services that may help you avoid or resolve disputes with your contractors.
+For details see our Resolving building disputes web page or call 13 32 20.

-For more information about becoming an owner-builder, contact Fair Trading on 13 32 20 or visit our website.
-Other sources of information include:
+For more information contact us on 13 32 20 or refer to our website.
+You may also seek information from:

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.